bcgov/bctw-api/bctw-api/doc/bctw_roles_and_permissions.md

 # BCTW Roles and Permissions
 #### Note: the term 'object' is used in this document to indicate one of the main BCTW types - animal and device
 There are only two types of _user_ roles in BCTW:
-* `administrator`: this user has permission to do anything in BCTW
+* `administrator`: this user can do anything in BCTW, and has access to admin only views.
 <!-- * `observer`: When a new user is created, this is what their role is set to by default. -->
 * `observer`: When a new user is created, this is what their role is set to by default.
+An observer by default has no access to any animals or devices, but they can create new ones.

 There is also the concept of a _permission type_.
 A permission type is different than a user role because a single user can have multiple permission types but only a single role.

 Permission types fall into two categories:
 * `permissions that are applied automatically`: when an object is created, the `owner` permission is assigned to the user that created it.
 This permission cannot currently be changed in the BCTW UI.
-Note that this is the only permission type that applies to both animals _and devices_.
+This is the only permission type that applies to both animals _and devices_.
+  * the _owned_by_user_id_ column exists in both the animal and collar tables.
+  * a user has change permissions to all animals and devices that they created
+* `permissions that are granted`: Administrators can grant animal permissions to any user.
+Managers can submit a request to have permissions granted to other users for animals that they created or have at least editor permission to.
+These permission requests must be approved by an admin user.
-* `permissions that are granted`: Administrators can grant, and manangers can request permissions to an animal/device relationship. _Behind the scenes, BCTW actually only keeps track of the permission between an animal and a user._ What this means is although a device has an owner, permissions cannot otherwise be granted to a user for the device.
-Permissions are granted to a user through the animal, and the user receivse the same permission to the device __that is attached to that animal__.
+* Behind the scenes, BCTW actually only keeps track of the permission between an animal and a user
+* Permissions are granted to a user through the animal, and the user receives the same permission to the device __that is attached to that animal__.
-  * There is no way to `grant` any permission type to a device itself, the device has to be attached to an animal.
+  * There is no way to `grant` permission to a device itself, the device has to be attached to an animal.
   * if a user with `editor/manager` permission unattaches a device from an animal, they will lose access to that device.
 Even though they are not supposed to be able to re-attach it, they would also lose access to edit metadata on the device.
+  * the manage devices view will show:
-  * the device page and device attachment page will only show devices that are owned by that user.
+    * attached or unattached devices that were created by that user.
+    * attached devices that the user has permissions to through an animal

 ### The current permission types include: